 Actionable Steps for Heightened Personal Safety

-Taking charge of your safety doesn’t mean living in fear; it means adopting smart habits that build confidence.
-Here are five foundational steps you can implement today:
+Taking charge of your safety doesn’t mean living in fear.
+It means adopting smart habits that build confidence.
+Here are five foundational steps you can implement today.

 1. The 360-Degree Mindset: Observe and Orient